We’re committed to making the world a happier, healthier, safer place through our corporate social responsibility initiatives.

 In March 2020, the coronavirus sent most of the UK into lockdown.
 But as a large, online business, we managed to stay open and support our community.

-When Mohammed Rafiq joined the Buy It Direct team in 2018, he was tasked with reducing waste across our sites – Trident (Huddersfield), The Nursery (East Midlands) and the Elland collection point.
+When Mohammed Rafiq joined the Buy It Direct team in 2018, he was tasked with reducing waste across our sites in Huddersfield, the East Midlands and Elland.

 Recognising a significant portion of our waste could be recycled, Mohammed began sourcing specialist equipment and contacting dedicated recycling facilities to get it removed.

 Today, we have contracts with companies that recycle cardboard, soft plastic, hard plastic, polystyrene, wood and metal.
 Everything gets stacked, bailed or processed, then weighed and sold by the ton.
 This includes delivery and packing materials, pallets and broken or returned goods.

 Where we can, we also shred cardboard and reuse it for void-fill packaging.

 Altogether, we have reduced skip usage at our Elland site by over 70%.

 As a big business, we use a lot of electricity.
 And since we couldn't change our need for power, we switched where it was sourced.
 In April, we installed solar panels on our Elland collection point, then began scoping out initiatives for our other sites.

 Now, on a sunny day, we can generate up to 1MWh.
 That’s the equivalent of continuously powering a home for one month.